 - Fudge sprinkles

-- Make the sponge by mixing the butter and light brown sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Make the sponge by mixing the butter and light brown sugar ideally using an electric mixer

 - Add the eggs and salted caramel extract, and whisk until fully incorporated